-How to Rekindle a Friendship When Paths Cross Unexpectedly
+How I Fixed a Broken Friendship When Paths Crossed Unexpectedly

 True friendships never die.
 This article shows examples, from my experience, how to renew bonds when the opportunity arises.
 I also just added poll questions at the end of each section for you to compare your experience with other readers (Give it time to build responses).

 Things happen that can cause people who once cared for one another to stop communicating and lose touch.

 Good friends are hard to come by and when they are good people it’s a shame to let them go.